 email@example.com · 919.414.4167

-Rev. Gaston Warner is an ordained elder in the Texas Conference of the United Methodist Church.
-He has led congregations in inner-city, multi-ethnic, and suburban settings, from Chicago to Bristol, England.
-Gaston has served on numerous non-profit boards and as a staff member for Habitat for Humanity, Duke Divinity School, and Duke Chapel.
-After serving on its board, Gaston was appointed as executive director for ZOE in 2013, facilitating the empowerment of over 20,000 orphans and vulnerable children in multiple African countries.
-Gaston received a BA from Brown University; a MDiv from Duke Divinity School, and a MBA from The University of Durham in England.
-He lives in Durham, NC with his spouse, the Rev. Dr. Laceye Warner who is executive vice dean for Duke University Divinity School, and their daughter Clare.
+Rev. Gaston Warner is an elder in the Texas Conference of the United Methodist Church.
+Gaston has led congregations in inner-city, multi-ethnic, and suburban settings, from Chicago to Bristol, England.
+He has consulted with and served on a number of non-profit boards and as staff for Habitat for Humanity, Duke Divinity School, and Duke University Chapel.
+Gaston joined ZOE as a board member in 2007 and as staff in 2010.
+He was appointed executive director in 2013.

 Mandie is a graduate of UNC-Chapel Hill in Journalism and Mass Communications.
 For eight years, Mandie served Duke University Chapel, most recently as Assistant Director for Communications.
-She has extensive experience working with local non-profits on communications strategy, website development, and graphic design.
-Mandie lives in Durham with her husband Ben and two sons.
+She has extensive experience consulting with non-profits and small businesses on communications and marketing strategy, website development, and graphic design.
+Mandie lives in Garner with her husband Ben and two sons.

 Randy has over 35 years of management experience.
 He was a co-founder of College Bookstores of America which grew to over 100 locations and served 16 years as Chief Operating Officer.
 Randy received a BS from Vanderbilt University, an MA from North Park Theological Seminary, and an MBA from the University of Chicago.
 He lives in Cary, NC with his wife Nancy.
 He has one daughter who is married and a granddaughter.